Correlates of the country differences in the infection and mortality rates during the first wave of the COVID-19 pandemic: Evidence from Bayesian model averaging: Supplementary information

-To construct the coronavirus determinants Jointness space we utilize a network approach.
-In this network, the nodes represent the potential socio-economic determinants, whereas the edge between a pair of determinants is given by a Jointness measure of the posterior probability that the pair is included in the same model explaining the coronavirus outcome.
+To construct the coronavirus correlates Jointness space we utilize a network approach.
+In this network, the nodes represent the potential health, social and economic correlates, whereas the edge between a pair of correlates is given by a Jointness measure of the posterior probability that the pair is included in the same model explaining the COVID-19 infections/mortality rates.
 As a Jointness measure we utilize the the Hofmarcher et al. Jointness test.
-This test is a regularised version of the well known Yule’s Q association coefficient and is derived based on an augmented contingency table of variable inclusion.
+This test is a regularised version of the well-known Yule’s Q association coefficient and is derived based on an augmented contingency table of variable inclusion.
 The table allows us to avoid the problems that arise due to zero counts~\cite{hofmarcher2018bivariate}.
 The test statistic, $J_{hk}$ between variables $h$ and $k$, is calculated as

 where $a$,$b$,$c$ and $d$ are the empirical counts of the MCMC drawings in which, respectively, $h$ and $k$ are included together; $h$ is included and $k$ is excluded; $h$ is not included and $k$ is included; and both $h$ and $k$ are excluded.
 The main advantage of this test over other jointness measures is that it is appropriately defined as long as one of the studied variables is included in the true model with positive probability.
 Moreover, it is monotonic, with larger values implying that the two variables are complements; commutative,i.e. $J_{hk} = J_{kh}$; it is bounded between $-1$, and $1$, and has an adequate limiting behavior.